jacobsalway/jacobsalway.com/posts/how-to-use-json-step-xcom-airflow-emr.md

 tags: [airflow, python, emr, aws]
 ---

-When using the `EmrAddStepsOperator` at work recently, I came across a situation where I wanted to use the JSON return value of an earlier `PythonOperator` as the step config.
-In this operator, I was changing the step parameters (mainly the CLI arguments to the main Spark script) based on some external parameters set in the `dag_run.conf` object, for example like so where I overwrite a set of default parameters with provided ones if they exist:
+**TL;DR:** The problem is due to the templated string only being interpolated rather than deserialised into its native Python type.
+If you're using Airflow 1.x, you'll need to either wrap the receiving operator in a `PythonOperator` like [this](https://stackoverflow.com/a/64950554/2608918) or subclass the receiving operator's class and deserialise the interpolated string with `json.loads` before calling `.execute()` on the receiving operator.
+With Airflow 2.1 or above, you can simply set `render_template_as_native_obj=True` on the DAG object.

+The problem: you want to use the JSON or dictionary/list output of a previous operator in Airflow as the value of an argument being passed to another operator.
+For example, you might want to be able to override default options in a config object with external parameters from the `DagRun.conf` object and pass this to an operator.
+In my previous role, my use case for this functionality was a set of command line arguments being passed to a Pyspark script run on EMR.

+**Example:**

 ```python
 def define_step(**kwargs: DagRun) -> None: